 The Aldrich Lab engages in collaborations with communities to improve lung cancer outcomes.

-We collaborate with members of diverse communities to share our research findings and to inform our research priorities.
+We collaborate to share our research findings and to inform our research priorities.
 We develop materials to disseminate to communities to raise awareness about lung cancer screening and the importance of early detection for lung cancer.

 Learn more about lung cancer screening programs